khanghua1505/serverless-live-lambda/README.md

   - serverless-go-plugin
 ```

-This plugin supports debugging Go code on a local machine.You can start in debug mode with the
+This plugin also supports debugging Go on a local machine.
+You can start the server in debug mode with the
 following command:

 ```bash
 serverless start -m debug -f {function}
 ```

-After successfully starting the service, you must configure your debugger to load the generated environment file
+After successfully starting the server, you must configure the debugger to load the generated environment file
 located at `${workspaceFolder}/.serverless/.env`.

 An example for VSCode: